acisops/acis_anomaly_pages/source/bep_buscrash.rst

 * Prepare a CAP to dump patches and to warmboot upon successful patch verification.  (`CAP 1597 to restart ACIS <https://occweb.cfa.harvard.edu/occweb/FOT/configuration/CAPs/1501-1600/CAP_1597_Restart%20ACIS/CAP_1597_Restart%20ACIS.pdf>`_ should be the template.)

+* Upon warmboot it is essential to update *txings* parameters as quickly as possible to the most recent values in order to prevent undesired radiation triggers.
+  Use CAP 1622 as the template to develop a new CAP that updates *txings* parameter values ``acis_docs/CAPs``: ``CAP1622_TXINGB_SETPARAMS``.

 .. _fep_reset_impacts: